y-takashina/HtmZetaOne/README.md

 Note: HTM/Zeta1 is completely different from Cortical Learning Algorithm (HTM/CLA) theoretically.
 Since some insist HTM/CLA is an improved version of HTM/Zeta1, HTM/CLA doesn't have hierarchy and time invariance, which play critically important role in HTM/Zeta1.
 -->

-An implementation of Hierarchical Temporal Memory (HTM/Zeta1).
+An implementation of Hierarchical Temporal Memoy (HTM/Zeta1).

 ## Requirements
 - .NET Framework >= 4.6.2